openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

 ===========

-In this blog, we presented how we performed the function validation of the OpenShift GPU Operator running on eight GPUs within DGX A100™.
+In this blog, we presented how we performed the function validation of the OpenShift GPU Operator running on eight GPUs within DGX™ A100.
 We described the different MIG modes that we tested, as well as the values of the node labels and kubernetes resources exposed with these different settings.
 We also conducted a performance benchmark,